mre/envy/README.md

 eval "$(envy hook zsh)"
 ```

-Once you open a new shell, envy will watch directories and set the specified
+Once you open a new shell, envy will start matching directories and set the specified
 environment variables from the config file.

 ## Limitations